 Ex situ research plays an important role in amphibian conservation, especially developing husbandry and breeding techniques and protocols for species where little is known of their captive requirements.
-The skills gained by working with these “analog” species can then be applied to closely related, but more threatened species that have been recommended for captive rescue or assurance populations.
+The skills gained by working with these husbandry research species, or “analog” species can then be applied to closely related, but more threatened species that have been recommended for captive rescue or assurance populations.

 While AArk strongly recommends that rescue programs are established within the range country of the species wherever possible, establishing new programs for developing husbandry expertise using more common species can also be undertaken outside of the range country.
 Often zoos outside the range country have considerable amphibian husbandry expertise, and the resources to establish programs for husbandry research.